danielwilhelm/STATA-ME-test/README.md

 The command `dgmtest` tests the null hypothesis

 ```
-H0:   E[Y | X, Z] = E[Y | X]
+H0:   E[Y | X, W, Z] = E[Y | X, W]
 ```

 against the alternative that the null does not hold, where

-- Y is a scalar dependent variable (`depvar`)
+- Y is a scalar dependent variable
-- X is a vector of explanatory variables (`expvar`)
+- X and W are vectors of explanatory variables
-- Z is a vector of explanatory variables (`expvar`)
+- Z is a vector of explanatory variables

-The vector of explanatory variables, X, may contain elements that enter the conditional expectation in a linear, additively separable fashion.
-For example, decompose X=(X1,X2) where X1 enters nonseparably and X2 enters in a linear, additively separable fashion,
+The vector of explanatory variables, W, may contain elements that enter the conditional expectation in a linear, additively separable fashion.
+For example, decompose W=(W1,W2) where W1 enters nonseparably and W2 enters in a linear, additively separable fashion,

 ```
-E[Y | X, Z] = f(X1,Z) + pi*X2
+E[Y | X, W, Z] = f(X,W1,Z) + pi*W2
 ```

-where f and g are some functions and pi a row-vector of the same dimension as X2.
-In the presence of variables X2, we apply the test in Delgado and Manteiga (2001) after replacing Y with (Y - pihat*X2), where pihat is Robinson (1988)'s estimator of pi.
+where f is some function and pi a row-vector of the same dimension as W2.
+In the presence of variables W2, we apply the test in Delgado and Manteiga (2001) after replacing Y with (Y - pihat*W2), where pihat is Robinson (1988)'s estimator of pi.

 Syntax: